Drinking alcohol and taking Aleve may increase your risk of experiencing unpleasant side effects of the medication.

 - Aleve can stay in the system for up to 12 hours.

 - Never mix alcohol and Aleve if you have a history of any gastrointestinal bleeding or ulcers.

 - Aleve should not be mixed with other NSAIDs.
 Multiple NSAIDs taken at the same time can increase the chances of stomach bleeding and gastritis.

 - Take Aleve only as directed.
 Following the prescribed dosage of Aleve is important if someone drinks alcohol regularly.
 If a person takes too much Aleve or takes it for too long, it can increase the likelihood of harmful consequences.

 - Talk to a doctor about Aleve and alcohol use.
 If a person is taking Aleve, they should consult with a doctor before drinking alcohol.

-Need help for alcohol addiction?
-The Recovery Village offers comprehensive treatment for alcoholism at rehab centers across the country.
+Need help for alcohol abuse or addiction?
+The Recovery Village offers comprehensive treatment for alcoholism at alcohol rehab centers across the country.
 To learn more about our programs, call The Recovery Village today.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.